1758 - French offensive in Westphalia

-On October 8, Ferdinand marched in 3 columns to Nottuln with the Allied main army.
-General Imhoff and Wutginau joined him there with their own corps.
+On October 8, Ferdinand marched in 3 columns from Dülmen to Nottuln with the main body of his army.
+General Imhoff and Lieutenant-General Wutginau joined him there with their own corps.

-On October 9, Ferdinand sent the Hereditary Prince of Brunswick and the Duke of Holstein to Telgte.
+- Ferdinand detached the Hereditary Prince of Brunswick and the Duke of Holstein-Gottorp to Telgte on the Ems.

 On October 14, Ferdinand marched his army from Münster to Telgte, about 10 km eastward, leaving a garrison in Münster.
 Meanwhile the Hereditary Prince advanced to Rheda.